Zhiqing-Xu/Protein_Kinetics_Data_Scrapping/README.md

 Process the data and output three different files for each dataset.
 All the outputs are in [./X_DataProcessing/X00_enzyme_datasets_processed/](https://github.com/Zhiqing-Xu/protein_kinetics_data_scrapping/tree/main/X_DataProcessing/X00_enzyme_datasets_processed).

+## Idea of Pan-Genomic Approach explained.
+> smallest dataset, most safe and confident\
+Around 60% of kinetic parameters raw data extracted from BRENDA does NOT have UniProt IDs.\
+But details of associated organism and enzyme commission number are provided.\
+KINMOD has studied the relations between sequences, organisms and EC numbers and has filled the gap.\
+Therefore, we assign a sequence to those datapoint without a UniProt ID, on the basis of KINMOD.

 ## Outputs:
 ### Core Dataset : _core_unip_only.csv (previously _wi_unip_avg_val_screened.csv)
 > smallest dataset, most safe and confident\